davolcu/vue-super-components/README.md

 In this second example, I'll show you the overload feature.
 In other programming languages, which do have native inheritance, one of the most important features is the method overload.
 This means that you should be able to define a method in the child, which extends the functionality of the same method defined in the parent.

 `vue-super-components` runs at build time.
-This means that you can use the overloading (`$parent`) when coding the child component, even though the child component doesn't know yet that will be extended.
+This means that you can use the overloading (`$super`) when coding the child component, even though the child component doesn't know yet that will be extended.

 #### Example 2.1